Materials-Consortia/OPTIMADE/optimade.rst

   The query parameter contains a comma-separated (",", ASCII symbol 44 dec) list of slice specifications.
   Each slice specification consists of a dimension name followed by the left square bracket character ("[", ASCII symbol 91 dec), a slice, and the right square bracket character ("]", ASCII symbol 93 dec).
   The slice is given as an ordered sequence of three components separated by the colon character (":", ASCII symbol 58 dec).
-  The elements in the sequence are the dimension name and the three components of the slice, i.e., the start, stop, and step values defined in the same way as for a `slice object`_.
+  The elements in the sequence are the start, stop, and step values defined in the same way as for a `slice object`_.
   Omitting the value for any of the components of the slice specifies a default value (however, all the colon separators MUST be included).
   The start value specifies the first index in that dimension for which values should be returned (which is 0-based and inclusive).
   The default is :val:`0`.